evekb/evedev-kb/common/esi/docs/Api/DogmaApi.md

 Get effects

-Get a list of dogma effect ids  ---  Alternate route: `/v1/dogma/effects/`  Alternate route: `/legacy/dogma/effects/`  Alternate route: `/dev/dogma/effects/`   ---  This route is cached for up to 3600 seconds
+Get a list of dogma effect ids  ---  This route expires daily at 11:05

 ### Example
 ```php